drwhomphd/AuditdAndroid/README.md

 1. A rooted Android system.
 2. Running the 2.6.29 kernel with CONFIG_AUDITSYSCALL=y
   * We needed to copy over the audit.h kernel header because Google uses clean headers.
 Their utilities to clean headers are unusable by those not blessed with the power of Google (i.e., the documentation is minimal and the ixd is horrible).
 More details in the directory structure section.
-3. The Google NDK or the AOSP source code (Tested on 4.0.3 and 4.1.1)
+3. The Google NDK (API Level 10) or the AOSP source code (Tested on 4.0.3 and 4.1.1)

 ## Compiling ##